bernardjhuang/gamerunnersnews/_posts/2014-12-27-calculating-stat-ratios-adc-4.md

 ## The Value of Crit Rate

+In League of Legends, proccing a Crit.
+Strike means we deal twice the damage.
+At 100% Crit Rate, obviously we would be dealing 2 times more damage since every hit is Critting; thus, twice the DPS.
+But what's the DPS of when we have 1% Crit Rate?

-Let's say we have a 1% Crit Rate, and we deal 1 damage per hit.
-Over the course of 100 hits, it is statistically likely that we'll Crit.
+Let’s say we have a 1% Crit Rate, and we deal 1 damage per hit.
+Over the course of 100 hits, it is statistically likely that we’ll Crit.
 Strike approximately 1 time.
-If we do Crit Strike only once, we deal 99 damage via normals, and 2 damage via a Crit Strike.
-Therefore, in total, we deal 101 damage.
-Compare this damage to 100 damage if we had no Crit Rate.
-Thus, we can approximate that one unit of Crit Rate increases our DPS by **+1%**.
+If we do Crit Strike only once, we deal 99 damage through normal hits, and 2 damage through a Crit Strike.
+In total, we deal 101 damage.
+Compare this damage to 100 damage if we had no Crit Rate (100 damage by 100 normal hits).
+Dividing the two where we had 1% Crit Rate and where we had 0% Crit Rate, we see that 101/100 = 1.01, or essentially a **1% increase** in DPS.
+We then can simply say the true value of Crit Rate is **.01**.

-**The addition of Infinity Edge does not change the value of Crit Rate.
-It simply adds +1.25% to our DPS (2.5/2.0=1.25).

-Now let's figure out the true value of Crit Rate with gold factored in.
+**Remember, since it is 101/100 = 1.01, the 1.00 is equivalent to 100 free units in Crit.
+Rate.
+Therefore, 1.01 Crit Rate is actually 101 units invested into Crit Rate (1.01/.01=101).

+We can also calculate DPS with a formula: **(1+(1*(Crit Rate/100)))**.
+To check our previous work, plug 1 into Crit Rate.
+We'll get **(1+(1*(1/100)))=1.01**.
+We've got a matching number!

+Now, what if we have Infinity Edge?
+Infinity Edge changes our Crit Damage from dealing 2.0 more damage to 2.5 damage.
+The DPS formula via Crit Rate changes: **(1+(1.5*(Crit Rate/100)))**.
+This basically changes the true value of Crit.
+Rate by x1.5.
+Therefore: .01*1.5=**0.015**.
+Because of this, when I list the optimum ratio for DPS later, I'll have a set for "Before Infinity Edge," and one for "After Infinity Edge."

+We still need to factor in gold value, which will further change the True Value of Crit Rate.

 ## The Cost of Health, Armor, AD, Attack Speed, and Crit Rate